anotherhobby/sleep2mqtt/README.md

 - silicon tubing and hose barb adapters

 ### **ESP32**
-I got the M5 stack because the built-in screen, SD card, buttons, and other features are handy when prototyping.
-It's also in a nice finished case and only costs $27.
-Any ESP32 should work as long as 2 analog pins are available and it has an SD card reader.
-The display shows realtime pressure and occupancy data, and the buttons just adjust brightness.
-If you don't want to use a display it can be disabled in the settings file.
+I got the M5 stack because it has a built-in 320x240 LCD screen, SD card, buttons, and other features are handy when prototyping.
+It's also in a nice finished case and only costs $28.
+The 320x240 display shows realtime pressure and occupancy data, and the buttons just adjust brightness.
+Any ESP32 should work for sleep2mqtt as long as 2 analog pins are available for the sensors and it has an SD card reader, but the display libraries will only work on the M5.
+If you don't use an M5, that can be disabled in the settings file.

 ### **MPXV7002GP**
 The MPXV7002GP sensor is the first sensor I tried, and I got lucky that it worked for me.
 I replaced the Sleep Number padding with 4.5" of memory foam.
 This adds a lot of firmness to the bed, so my sleep number is only 35.
 Wired directly to the ESP32, the MPXV7002GP sensors povide a useful range for a 200 pound person with a Sleep Number up to 65.
 This this was just a prototype for myself, I did not research other possible sensors since this one worked.
 If you need to read higher pressures you'll need to do some research on a different sensor.
 The MPXV7002GP has also gone up in price.
 When I got them they were only $16 each.